waltligon/orangefs/doc/pvfs2-faq.md

 ### Where can I find documentation?

-The best place to look for documentation on PVFS is the PVFS web site at
-<http://www.pvfs.org/>.
-Documentation (including this FAQ) is also
-available in the `doc` subdirectory of the PVFS source distribution.
+The best place to look for documentation on PVFS is the OrangeFS web site at http://www.orangefs.org/.
+Documentation (including this FAQ) is also available in the `doc` subdirectory of the PVFS source distribution.
 Please reference `pvfs2-logging.txt` to understand more about PVFS’ informational messages, where the logs exist, and how to turn logging on